-What is a Computer & Information Research Scientist?
+What is a Computer and Information Research Scientist?

-Computer & information research scientists invent and design new technology and find new uses for existing technology.
+Computer and information research scientists invent and design new technology and find new uses for existing technology.
 They study and solve complex problems in computing for business, science, medicine, and other uses.
-Most work for computer systems design and related services firms, scientific research and development companies, or the federal government.

-What does a Computer & Information Research Scientist do?
+What does a Computer and Information Research Scientist do?

-Computer & information research scientists typically do the following:
+Computer and information research scientists typically do the following:

 - Explore fundamental issues in computation and develop theories and models to address those issues